bixbydevelopers/capsule-sample-space-resorts/ANNOTATIONS.md

 You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#all -has:continue`.
 Examples:

-- Find space resorts Show me space hotels with crater canyoneering Search for
+- Find space resorts

+- Show me space hotels with crater canyoneering

-- hotels around The Red Planet Look for space hotels with quantum bungee jumping
+- Search for hotels around The Red Planet Look for space hotels with quantum
-- around Saturn
+- bungee jumping around Saturn

 We train these to have the goal `SpaceResort#all` and we annotate any resort names, planets and search criteria as Values.
 Here `SpaceResort#all` is a property projection to the `all` property of the `SpaceResort`.
-This property is a boolean which is always true and is used as a proxy sto signify that we want to display the full space resort, instead of focussing on a single property like `gravity` or `planet` (see below).
+This property is a boolean which is always true and is used as a proxy to signify that we want to display the full space resort, instead of focussing on a single property like `gravity` or `planet` (see below).

 Why don't we set the goal to the `SpaceResort` Structure?